awjuliani/neuro-nav/README.md

 ## Benchmark Environments

-Contains a set of Grid and Graph environments with various topographies and structures.
+Contains two highly parameterizable environments: `GridEnv` and `GraphEnv`.

 See [neuronav/envs](./neuronav/envs) for more information.